The potential of Hydrogen

-Power-to-X makes it possible to convert renewable energy into hydrogen and other climate-friendly fuels that can replace fossil energy
+Power-to-X is the term we use for converting renewable energy into hydrogen and other climate-friendly fuels that can replace fossil energy.

 Denmark?s extensive RE potential can be used for direct electrification, and for indirect electrification via Power-to-X for sectors that cannot operate on electricity.

 THERE ARE THREE GENERAL APPLICATIONS FOR GREEN HYDROGEN:

-- Green fuels in sectors where carbon-based fuels are particularly suitable, eg aviation fuel, chemical production and industry.
+- Green fuels in sectors where carbon-based fuels are particularly suitable, e.g. aviation fuel, chemical production and industry.

 ELECTRIFICATION OF DENMARK